DiegoIgnacioCid/DiegoIgnacioCid.github.io/README.md

 * When clicking on a product, a product detail is displayed.
 There, the user can choose quantity and add to the cart.
 * If the user chooses a product that he/she already added to the Cart, the amount will start at the already added quantity.
-* Theres is no way of adding a quantity superior to the product's stock.
+* There's is no way of adding a quantity superior to the product's stock.
 * Within Cart, the user can modify the product's quantity, or elimitate the product from the cart.
 Such actions will impact global states (quantity, total price).